PEtab-dev/petab_sciml/doc/format.rst

 For array handling, it is recommended to:

-- **Respect memory/axis order.** For computational efficiency, reorder input data and any layer-parameter arrays to the target language’s native indexing and memory layout.
+- **Respect memory/axis order.**
+   For computational efficiency, reorder input data and any layer-parameter arrays to the target language’s native indexing and memory layout.
 For example, PEtab.jl permutes image inputs to Julia’s ``(H, W, C)`` convention.

 - **Allow export of parameters in PEtab SciML format**.
-If the NN model is not provided in the YAML format, exchange of NN parameters between software is not possible as then the parameter should following the indexing and memory layout of the respective framework.
-To facilitate exchange, it is recommended that tools supporting PEtab SciML implement a function  capable of exporting to the PEtab SciML array data format with PyTorch indexing.
+   If a NN model is not provided in the PEtab SciML YAML format for an importer, HDF5 parameter files are generally not portable across tools.
+Because, In that case, parameters should follow the importer's framework native indexing and memory layout.
+   To enable exchange, it it recommended for importers to implement a function that can export NN parameters PEtab SciML array format using PyTorch indexing.